 - Note: Labor adds value to a product when it creates something that the person wanted.
 However, economic value doesn’t come from labor.

-- Statistic: 2.46% of people who are considered to be “poor” in the United States actually own their own homes.
+- Note: 2.46% of people who are considered to be “poor” in the United States actually own their own homes.
 Only 6% of poor households are overcrowded.

 - Quote: “Every social ill in modern-day America, from widespread abortion and alcoholism to family breakdown, was much worse in statist and communist countries.”